Barrington Thinks CarLotz's Stock is Going to Recover

 Barrington Thinks CarLotz’s Stock is Going to Recover

-In a report released today, Gary Prestopino from Barrington initiated coverage with a Buy rating on CarLotz (LOTZ) and a price target of $22.00.
-The company’s shares closed last Thursday at $6.81, close to its 52-week low of $6.41.
+In a report released today, Gary Prestopino from Barrington maintained a Buy rating on CarLotz (LOTZ), with a price target of $22.00.
+The company’s shares closed last Monday at $6.51, close to its 52-week low of $6.41.

 Currently, the analyst consensus on CarLotz is a Moderate Buy with an average price target of $22.00.